 Sharon locals simply call it The Valley.

-Where, in a tiny house dating to the 1800s, lived Family _X_.
+At the heart of which, in a little house dating to the 1800s, lived Family _X_.

 Julie attended Angela’s sessions and often “helped” Angela to explain things, or simply did the talking for her.